lmc2179/lmc2179.github.io/drafts/opinionated_dowhy.md

+# Questing for "the scikit learn of causal inference"

+it has a simple workflow

+it supports a wide variety of models

+it solves a problem people frequently have

+# An example: DoWhy

 DoWhy close reading - "An opinionated introduction to DoWhy"

-Questing for "the scikit learn of causal inference"

 https://www.youtube.com/watch?v=icpHrbDlGaw